Verzenio (chemical name: abemaciclib) is used to treat all stages of hormone-receptor-positive HER2-negative breast cancer.

 Rare but severe lung inflammation: In some people, Verzenio may lead to severe pneumonia or interstitial lung disease.
 Interstitial lung disease describes a large group of conditions that cause scarring of the lungs.
 The scarring makes the lungs stiff, which makes it difficult to breathe.
 Tell your doctor right away if you have difficulty breathing or discomfort when you breathe or have shortness of breath when you’re resting or doing an activity that requires little exertion.

-Because Verzenio is given with Faslodex or an aromatase inhibitor, you also may have side effects caused by those medicines.
+Because Verzenio is given with Faslodex tamoxifen, or an aromatase inhibitor, you also may have side effects caused by those medicines.
 Common side effects of Faslodex are hot flashes, nausea, and vomiting.
+Common side effects of tamoxifen are hot flashes, nausea, and fatigue.
 Common side effects of an aromatase inhibitor are joint stiffness and joint pain.

 Can we help guide you?